saurav0001kumar/My-First-App-for-Windows-PC/README.md

 # My-First-App-for-Windows-PC
-This is an app developed using JAVA for Fee Management of a school.
+This is an app developed using Java language for Fee Management of a school.